Streamlining Production Studio Operations with PACDock

 On the reservation date, admins check out assigned assets or kits to the respective users.

-• Now, the asset status is changed to Checked Out.
+- The asset status is updated to Checked Out.

 Inspection and Audit: Keeping Your Gear in Peak Condition

-PACDock provides a robust and easy to use inspection that can be triggered at multiple points:
+PACDock provides a robust and easy-to-use inspection workflow that can be triggered at multiple points:

 During an inspection, users can perform the following actions: